hynek/pem/README.rst

 Ephemeral Diffie-Hellman support
 --------------------------------

-Starting with version 14.0.0, Twisted will support ephemeral Diffie-Hellman ciphersuites; you can pass an instance of ``twisted.internet.ssl.OpenSSLDiffieHellmanParameters`` as the ``dhParams`` keyword argument to ``CertificateOptions``.
+Starting with version 14.0.0, Twisted will support ephemeral Diffie-Hellman ciphersuites; you can pass an instance of ``twisted.internet.ssl.DiffieHellmanParameters`` as the ``dhParameters`` keyword argument to ``CertificateOptions``.
 Since *pem* just passes keyword arguments to ``CertificateOptions`` verbatim, that will just work.

 However, *pem* is also forward compatible.
 Twisted 14.0.0 is not released yet, but *pem* lets you use the API described above anyway.
-You can just use ``pem.OpenSSLDiffieHellmanParameters``.
-If your version of Twisted comes with that class, you just get the Twisted version.
-If it doesn't, you get a version from *pem*.
+You can just use ``pem.DiffieHellmanParameters``: if your version of Twisted comes with that class, you just get the Twisted version; if it doesn't, you get a version from *pem*.

 Just pass instances of that class as ``dhParameters`` to ``certificateOptionsFromFiles``, and *pem* will make it magically work: